systelab/systelab-components/src/app/systelab-components/modal/dialog/README.md

 This is not a component by itself, it is an abstract class that lets you define and show a dialog.

-In order to do that, you must create your own components and extend from the abstract class DefaultModalActions and implement ModalComponent&lt;ModulabModalContext&gt;.
+In order to do that, you must create your own components and implement ModalComponent&lt;ModulabModalContext&gt;.
 The component will need to export a class in order to send parameters to the dialog that must extend ModulabModalContext.
 ModulabModalContext already has the width, height, dialogClass and fullScreen properties.

 Here there is an example: